UMass Boston

 Preparing thoughtful and responsive counselors to work effectively in urban schools and communities.

 UMass Boston's Counseling MEd / CAGS program is committed to the preparation of highly qualified professionals who effectively address the needs of children, adults, and families of diverse cultural and ethnic backgrounds, abilities, and needs.
-Located within an urban university, the program is dedicated to the training of professionals who most likely will work in, and provide counseling and related activities to, individuals representing an urban and diverse population.
+Located within an urban university, the program is dedicated to the training of professionals who most likely will work with, and provide counseling and related activities to, individuals representing an urban and diverse population.

 Online or In Person